lewiswharf/symlink_manifest/readme.md

 1. Uninstall extension by selecting the "Symlink Manifest" item under Extensions, choose Uninstall from the with-selected menu, then click Apply.

-*NOTE: Uninstall an extension will leave `manifest.dev` and `manifest.live` folders, and delete symbolic link*.
+*NOTE: Uninstalling extension will leave `manifest.dev` and `manifest.live` folders, and delete symbolic link*.

 ##History